evolution-cms/docs/en/03_Developers/02_Elements/02_Template/index.md

-# Using a template
-A template in Evolution is the main part of the site page that determines its design.
-The template does not require special syntax and is a simple HTML code (and possibly XHTML or other) with the call of the necessary chunks, parameters and snippets.
+A template in Evolution CMS is the main part of the site page, which determines its design.
+The template does not require special syntax and is a regular HTML code (or possibly XHTML or another) with the call of the necessary chunks, parameters and snippets.

 The number of templates most often depends on the appearance and functionality of the site.
 As a rule, templates are created for various sections and pages of the site.
 For example, it will be logical to create different templates for the product and for the news and attach various TV parameters to them.
 This will allow the content manager to fill the site faster and more correctly.
 It will also greatly facilitate the work of a programmer if you need to make some news feeds or products.